A Suspended Aerial Manipulation Avatar for Physical Interaction in Unstructured Environments: Experimental Validation and Results

+The choice of the DJI M600 Pro as the aerial base is driven by its sufficient drive capabilities.
+However, it is essential to note that its powerful downwash airflow can pose challenges when dealing with lighter objects such as paper, making their operation difficult.
+In light of this, there is a willingness to explore different possibilities by considering the use of alternative multirotors, potentially smaller ones.
+An investigation into the advantages and limitations of these alternatives will be a focus of further research.
+While the tendon transmission design of the arm offers improved weight distribution and compliance, it does come with a trade-off in terms of lower end-effector positioning accuracy compared to direct transmission.
+However, this deviation can be easily compensated for by human operators during teleoperation, highlighting the adaptability of first-person perspective operation.

 The proposed controller exhibits the capability to mitigate the effects of CoM shifts induced by arm movements and displays a degree of resilience against external forces imposed by the environment.
-However, it's essential to note that during the linearization process, the designed controller primarily focuses on balancing the system at the zero attitude.
-When the robot encounters large external disturbances or performs fast limb movements, the performance of the proposed controller becomes compromised.
-Therefore, our further research aims to enhance its capability and robustness under such conditions.
-Additionally, experimental observations show that under a huge external disturbance, the system may not revert to the initial attitude but instead stabilize at a non-zero attitude.
-This phenomenon may be attributed to inherent nonlinearities within the system or other unmodeled phenomena, possibly arising inside the closed robot controller, necessitating further in-depth analysis.
+However, it has some limitations: the controller is based on a simplified model, where the reaction torque caused by whole-body motion is not fully considered; during the linearization process, the designed controller primarily focuses on balancing the system at the zero attitude which treats the external force as a disturbance and doesn't take its control into account.
+These limitations bring some problems: when the aerial platform performs fast limb movements or encounters large external disturbances, the performance of the proposed controller becomes compromised.
+For example, experimental observations show that under a huge external disturbance, the system may not revert to the initial attitude but instead stabilize at a non-zero attitude.
+This phenomenon may be attributed to inherent nonlinearities within the system or other unmodeled phenomena, possibly arising inside the closed DJI hexacopter controller or the unmodeled external force, necessitating further in-depth analysis.
+Therefore, our further research aims to enhance its capability and robustness under such conditions, for which a more complex whole-body nonlinear controller is required.
+In the future, the applied force will be further included in the control, for which force estimation may also need to be considered.